 The quantum value for the same class of games is bounded by the optimal value $V_Q^*$ given by

 where \item There is no quantum advantage for the $n$ player $AND$ game $(t=n)$ with general $(n-k,k)$ grouping, where $k \neq 1.$ The bound $V^*_Q$ equals $V^*_C$ and is given by

-The quantum advantage for $k=1$ is established in Theorem~\ref{mthmA}. \end{enumerate} \end{theorem} Note that the quantum advantage in Theorem~\ref{mthmA} disappears as $n$ becomes large. \begin{corollary} The quantum advantage in Theorem~\ref{mthmA} disappears in the limit of $n$~i.e.,
+The quantum advantage for $k=1$ is established in Theorem (\ref{mthmA}). \end{enumerate} \end{theorem} Note that the quantum advantage in Theorem (\ref{mthmA}) disappears as $n$ becomes large. \begin{corollary} The quantum advantage in Theorem (\ref{mthmA}) disappears in the limit of $n$~i.e.,

 \end{corollary} We prove Theorem~\ref{mthm1} in Section~\ref{sec:mthm1} by showing a reduction to biased nonlocal games introduced by Lawson, Linden and Popescu~\cite{lawson10}.
 The bias here refers to the criteria that we no longer assume a uniform distribution for the players' inputs.
 For example, in the case of CHSH we now have probabilities $p_x$ and $p_y$ for binary inputs $x$ and $y$ to players $1$ and $2$ respectively.
-We show that calculating the bound on multipartite LOCCG games reduces to a version of the biased games.
-The new biased game can be different from CHSH.
-For example, the reduced game for $MAJORITY$ in Theorem~\ref{mthm2} corresponds to a bipartite game with higher dimensional input. \begin{theorem} The LOCCG classical value $V_C$ of the $n$ player $MAJORITY$ game $\left( t=\frac{n}{2} \right)$ with $(n-k,k)$ grouping where $k \in \{2, \dots, \frac{n}{2} \}$ is given by the bound
+Analogous to the definition of the biased CHSH game in~\cite{lawson10}, we present a general definition of \textit{bipartite biased nonlocal games} for integer inputs and binary outputs.